Gloria Day 1944 - 2020 - Obituary

-Surviving, in addition to her husband of fifty-seven years, are daughters, Donna Day Rowland of Simpsonville and Tonja Day Durham (Darrell) of Easley; a sister, Patricia Sisk Moore of North Augusta, SC; grandchildren, William Chase Durham (Samantha) of Pickens, Casey Breanna Rowland of Simpsonville, and Alexis Nichole Durham of Easley; and a great-granddaughter, Rylee Gray Durham of Pickens.
+Surviving, in addition to her husband of 57 years, are daughters, Donna Day Rowland of Simpsonville and Tonja Day Durham (Darrell) of Easley; a sister, Patricia Sisk Moore of North Augusta, S.C.; grandchildren, William Chase Durham (Samantha) of Pickens, Casey Breanna Rowland of Simpsonville, and Alexis Nichole Durham of Easley; and a great-granddaughter, Rylee Gray Durham of Pickens.

 In addition to her parents, she was predeceased by a brother, Johnny Sisk; and sisters, Eloise Sica and Pamela Tippett.

-Funeral services will be held at 3:00 p.m.
-Sunday, July 19, 2020 at Rock Springs Baptist Church in Easley.
-Burial will follow in Rock Springs Baptist Church Cemetery.
+Funeral services were held Sunday, July 19, 2020 at Rock Springs Baptist Church in Easley.
+Burial followed in Rock Springs Baptist Church Cemetery.

-The family will receive friends from 1:00 p.m. until 2:45 p.m.
-Sunday at the church, prior to the service.
+The family received friends Sunday at the church, prior to the service.

 Flowers are accepted, or memorials may be made to Rock Springs Baptist Church, 201 Rock Springs Road, Easley, SC 29642.